ozan2003/heartbeat_monitor/README.md

 # Heartbeat Monitor

-A simple client-server heartbeat monitoring tool for system analytics using ICMP packets.
+A simple client-server monitoring tool for system analytics using ICMP packets.

 ## Overview

-This project provides a lightweight way to monitor system health metrics (CPU, memory, disk usage) over a network using custom ICMP echo requests and replies.
+This project provides a lightweight way to monitor system health metrics of multiple servers (CPU, memory, disk usage) over a network using custom ICMP echo requests and replies.
 It consists of:

 - **ICMP Server**: Listens for ICMP echo requests and responds with encoded system health data.